5 Nutrition-Rich Foods For Young Athletes

 Sports has become the favourite after-school activity for many children.
 Most parents enrol their children in sports for learning life skills, to get fit, shed weight or channelise their energy into productive activity.
 Apart from physical benefits, sport teaches valuable life lessons and helps them become resilient.
 Every child must play at least two sports before they turn 10 years old.

-To maintain and enhance their performance in sports, all athletes need to have appropriate foods.
+To maintain and enhance their performance in sports, all athletes need to have appropriate foods that meet their nutrition requirements.
 Food is a fuel for physical activities — more so for active children.
 If children are physically active, they burn calories at an amazing rate, especially if they works out or play a sport.
 So, it is important to provide children with the energy they need.
 If they consume lesser than they burn, their growth and development get affected considerably.

 Besides foods, hydration is vital for energy and to enhance performance in sports.
 The ability to keep the body cool by maintaining its core internal temperature is low in children.
 They are also prone to dehydration much faster than adults.

 Here are the major sources of foods and its benefits for young sportspersons: